-I paint with many layers of watercolor in order to create rich vibrant colors but also want the ability to create detailed drawings, such as the intricate pattern of a bee’s wing or the individual hairs on a rabbit.
-After first painting on various watercolor papers I then discovered Aquaboard.
-Aquaboard provides the perfect foundation for both – one that can be used with layers and layers of color and water without the worry of the paper buckling or curling and also provides a smooth surface for detailed work.
+In my paintings I combine two different elements.
+I create rich vibrant colors by using many layers of watercolor.
+I also include finely detailed drawings, such as the intricate pattern of a bee’s wing or the individual hairs on a rabbit.
+After experimenting with various watercolor papers, I discovered Aquabord.
+Aquabord provides the perfect foundation for my paintings.
+It can sustain layers of color and water without buckling or curling as well as providing a smooth surface for detailed work.